 Hosted IP PBX solutions are located in secure data centres like Cloud Plus or ECN.
 This means that the success of the system doesn’t rely on the business location having a reliable and stable internet connection.
 Despite the system being hosted, its maintenance, expansion and upgrades etcetera are still usually the responsibility of the business who pays for the Hosted PBX, but this is negotiable and often done in conjunction with the host and the third-party provider who originally sold the system.

-Contact Smart on Hold for Phone Technicians & Telcos Solutions
+Contact Smart On Hold For Best Phone Technicians & Telcos Solutions

 Need obligation-free advice?
 At Smart on Hold, we are passionate about helping people to find the right telco/technician solutions for their business.
 If you have any questions about the content in this post, don’t hesitate to contact us today.